secretstartups/handbook/brand-and-product-marketing/product-and-solution-marketing/usecase-gtm/gitops/index.html.md

 Infrastructure as Code requires understanding of the platform and the desired state of the application environment.
 Users of Infrastructure as Code have a good understanding of both Git as a SCM tool as well as the platform they are expected to provision and manage.
 Below are a few power users Infrastructure as Code:

 * [Sam, the SRE](/handbook/product/personas/)
   Sam works embedded into a service team with feature developers.
-They works on keeping the service up, deploying it, and managing the infrastruture needs of that service.
+They works on keeping the service up, deploying it, and managing the infrastructure needs of that service.
 They collaborate with the Platform team to systamatize best practices.

 * [Devon, the DevOps Engineer](/handbook/product/personas/)